 This tutorial describes the execution of the simulation in a loop using a control script.
 The aim is to calibrate the simulation to a given real-world dataset.
 This tutorial may be used for further research on car-following models or optimization algorithms.

 It is assumed that road network building and routes definition is known from other tutorials, as Tutorials/Hello SUMO, Tutorials/quick start or Tutorials/Quick Start old style.

-All files mentioned here can also be found in the <SUMO_HOME>/docs/tutorial/san_pablo_dam directory.
-The most recent version can be found in the repository at <SUMO_HOME>/tests/complex/tutorial/san_pablo_dam/data/.
+All files mentioned here can be found in the repository at <SUMO_HOME>/tests/complex/tutorial/san_pablo_dam/.

-Models for vehicle movement have usually several parameters which control the behaviour of the vehicle.
+Models for vehicle movement usually have several parameters which control the behaviour of the vehicle.
 Their default values are usually set based on assumptions or measures or by adapting them to a given data set.
-When moving to a different scenario, they often have to be re-adapted for being valid.
+When moving to a different scenario, they often have to be re-adapted so as to be valid.
 Due to this, calibration is a crucial step in preparing a traffic simulation scenario.

 This tutorial shows one possibility to calibrate a car-following model to match a set of data gained from the real world.
 The data set we use was collected on the San Pablo Dam Road "from 6:45 a.m. to 9:00 a.m. on Tuesday, November 18 and again on Thursday, November 20, 1997" ([Smilowitz1999]).
 Please look here (OpenStreetMap) or here (GoogleMaps) for the location.
 The data set's pages are here.
 It was also used for benchmarking car-following models, see [Brockfeld2003a].
 The data set consists of times at which vehicles pass count points and is assumed to be quite clean.